appdev-lessons/deploying-to-fly/content.md

 If you want a custom domain name for your app, you will need to follow some additional steps.
 The basic process is [outlined in this manual from Fly](https://fly.io/docs/app-guides/custom-domains-with-fly/), and a "speed run" is shown [in this blog post](https://fly.io/blog/how-to-custom-domains-with-fly/).

 ---

+Are you seeking to deploy an app that has a database?
+Read the next section for the additional steps to take there!

+## Deploying a database-backed Rails app